RafaelReyesCarmona/ThermistorNTC/README.md

 double getTempFahrenheit_SteinHart(Thermistor_connection ConType);
 ```
 * **setADC** - Set maximal value of ADC.
 For 10-bits ADC resolution, will be 2^10 = 1024.
 For 12-bits ADC resolution, the value will be 2^12 = 4096.
 Library autodetect for Atmega328, ATmega168 and LGT8F328P.
 * **setEMA** - Set value for EMA Filter ADC readings.
 Default is 0,91.
 The library gets 15 values from ADC port at maximal resolution every time it is called for estimated the temperature.
-It is returned the value filtered with EMA with formula:
+It is returned the value filtered with EMA with formula: y[n] = \alpha·x[n]+(1-\alpha)·y[n-1].
+For more info about EMA (Exponential Moving Average) see [Exponential Moving Average](https://tttapa.github.io/Pages/Mathematics/Systems-and-Control-Theory/Digital-filters/Exponential%20Moving%20Average/Exponential-Moving-Average.html), and  how to implement it [EMA C++ Implementation](https://tttapa.github.io/Pages/Mathematics/Systems-and-Control-Theory/Digital-filters/Exponential%20Moving%20Average/C++Implementation.html).

 * **getTemp...** Return the temperature in the respective range using Beta equation.
 * **fastTemp...** Return the temperature in the respective range using Fast equation.
 More fast than the other methods.
 It is used beta parameter.